-WWE News: WWE Edited WWE RAW So People Feel Sorry For Roman Reigns After He Wins Most Hated Wrestler Award
+WWE News: WWE Edited ‘WWE RAW’ So People Feel Sorry For Roman Reigns After He Wins Most Hated Wrestler Award

 In reality, he is one of the most disliked wrestlers on the planet, and stuff like this by WWE only fuels this hatred more.
 People see Reigns as the corporate champion type who is not able to lace the boots of wrestlers better than him.
 Some fans have literally called him “a good body that sorta wrestles.”
 Keep in mind, many analysts have claimed that Roman Reigns has gotten better in the ring, and this was especially proven in his matches with Seth Rollins and AJ Styles.

-However, fans do not like him mainly for the stuff we’re seeing WWE do.
+However, the wrestling audience does not like him mainly because of the stuff the WWE keeps doing to force him on the fans.
 They’re forcing him down the throats of fans, and they do not want this.
 They’re telling fans, “like him…you must like him.”
 They have even gone out of their way to bring up The Shield tons of times in the last few months so that fans remember a better time for Reigns when he was getting cheered wildly by WWE fans.

-Sadly, fans aren’t into him as a babtface, and a simple heel turn is really all it would take to turn his career around.
+Sadly, fans aren’t into him as a babyface, and a simple heel turn is really all it would take to turn his career around.
 WWE absolutely refuses to do this, and instead, they opt to edit footage so that it looks to the world that Roman Reigns is loved by the WWE fans.
 In reality, he is one of the most hated wrestlers on the WWE roster, and the proof is in the pudding when he hears boos everywhere he goes and wins awards for the hatred he has right now.

 [Featured Image By WWE]